Refactor prompt

 Update REFACTOR.md so that it becomes a very detailed plan of refactoring the code, under the following principles:

-2. Parity With Reference Implementation – Behaviour must remain 100 % compatible with the original JavaScript the reference implementation test-suite unless a conscious deviation is documented.
+- Parity With Reference Implementation β Behaviour must remain 100 % compatible with the original JavaScript

 The refactor will be delivered as a series of pull-requests structured around themes so that reviewers can digest them easily.

-Below is a detailed, step-by-step playbook you – the engineer – should follow.
+Below is a detailed, step-by-step playbook you β the engineer β should follow.
 Feel free to adjust the ordering if downstream work uncovers hidden coupling, but always keep commits small and the repo green.

-1. On-boarding (Β½ day)
+1. On-boarding (Β½ day)¶

-• Clone the repo, run ./build.sh, open ./build.log.txt – ensure you start from a clean, reproducible state.
+./build.sh, open./build.log.txtβ ensure you start from a clean, reproducible state. - Scan

-• Run the benchmarks (cargo bench --bench parsing) and note baseline numbers in a personal scratchpad.
+cargo bench --bench parsing) and note baseline numbers in a personal scratchpad. - Create a new branch

-2. Restructure the Module Tree (1 day)
+2. Restructure the Module Tree (1 day)¶

-Goal: make the crate’s public surface and internal structure obvious at a glance.
+Goal: make the crateβs public surface and internal structure obvious at a glance.

 1.1 Move binaries into src/bin/